routechoiceslivegps/livegepsimootori/README.md

 Livegepsimootori
 ================

-Mono-repo for the server engine of the Live GPS Tracking platform "Routechoices".
+Mono-repo for the server engine code of the Live GPS Tracking platform "Routechoices".

 It includes: